SELF CATERING LOG CABINS & LODGES

 Please see the Alberta Lodge page for full details.

 Willow Lodge is a spacious three bedroom self catering log cabin in Heacham, Norfolk.
 Sleeps five.
 Access Ramp.
 Free WiFi.
 Electricity and bed linen included.
-Towels will NOT be provided during 2020 due to the Covid-19 outbreak.
 Please see Willow Lodge Page for full details.

 Cedar Springs is a quiet chalet park set in five acres of landscaped grounds situated in a peaceful location away from the road just 5 minutes walk from Heacham beach.
 We offer self catering accommodation in the village of Heacham in West Norfolk.
 Cedar Springs is a very quiet park without any of the usual holiday extras such as amusements, cafes, clubs and children’s play areas but these can all be found if required within easy walking distance.
 No pets are permitted in any of our lodges or on the park (with the exception of registered assistance dogs).